 Light rail transit (LRT) daily travel capacity measures in tens of thousands of riders, and provides a critical travel option to major destinations.
-The primary function of light rail in the Growth Concept is to link regional centers and the Central City, where concentrations of housing and employment reach a level that can justify the cost of developing a fixed transit system.
+The primary function of light rail (LRT) in the Recommended Alternative is to link regional centers and the Central City, where concentrations of housing and employment reach a level that can justify the cost of developing a fixed transit system.
 In addition to their role in developing regional centers, LRT lines can also support significant concentrations of housing and employment at individual station areas along their routes.
+LRT also supports land use, especially in anchoring downtown Portland.